pulumi/pulumi-hugo/themes/default/content/blog/docker-build/index.md

 CLI's behavior and _does not push_ images by default.
 If you want to push to a registry, you should include `push: true` just as you would include `--push` on the command line.

-Also note that the new Docker-Build provider will now build images by default in CI, whereas the v4 provider did not build images during preview by default.

 ```typescript
 // v4 Image